+4. Designated Platforms.

+(a) On or prior to [designate date by which Sponsor must designate the platform, which date must accommodate the deadline for the Interface Completion Date deadline set out in Section 12], eSpeed shall designate one or more Designated Platforms to which Enron shall be obligated to post prices for the Specified Products. eSpeed shall designate additional Designated Platforms for Specified Products that are added to Schedule A.

+(b) A Designated Platform must utilize eSpeed Technology exclusively. eSpeed may not designate more than electronic trading facilities for Specified Products that have the same energy commodity as its basis (i.e., eSpeed may not designate more than one Designated Platform for North American natural gas physical or financial products), and may not designate any electronic trading facility for any Specified Product that is other than eSpeed's primary electronic trading facility for such Specified Products

+(c) As a condition to Enron's obligation to post prices on any Designated Platform, eSpeed shall obtain and provide to Enron a joinder in the form attached hereto as Exhibit I by such Designated Platform and its Sponsor to this Agreement.

+(d) Notwithstanding eSpeed's designation of a Designated Platform, nothing herein shall be deemed to release or relieve eSpeed from any of its obligations hereunder, and Enron shall have full recourse to eSpeed for any breach of this Agreement by eSpeed, any Sponsor, or any Designated Platform.

-4. Establishment and Maintenance of Interfaces.
+5. Establishment and Maintenance of Interfaces.

-(a) In order to facilitate Enron's posting of prices on the Sponsor Platform and to ensure that the conditions set forth in Section 5 may be satisfied in connection with Proposed Transactions, the parties will provide the Interfaces described in Exhibits A through G, which schedules specify the party responsible for specifying, developing and maintaining such Interfaces.
+(a) In order to facilitate Enron's posting of prices on the Designated Platform and to ensure that the conditions set forth in Section 6 may be satisfied in connection with Proposed Transactions, the parties will provide the Interfaces described in Exhibits A through G, which schedules specify the party responsible for specifying, developing and maintaining such Interfaces.
+The parties will establish a separate set of Interfaces for each Designated Platform.

-(b) Sponsor’s right to post Enron’s prices on the Sponsor Platform is not assignable and may not be delegated, and Sponsor may not republish, retransmit or redistribute Enron's prices without Enron’s prior consent; provided, however, that (i) Sponsor may provide composite non-transactable electronic data feeds to third parties other than Participants provided that price data from at least six market participants other than Enron are included in such data and the price data feed does not identify any prices included therein as Enron's prices; (ii) Sponsor may provide composite electronic data feeds that include Enron’s prices, but do not identify such prices as Enron's prices, to Participants for the sole purpose of permitting such Participants to enhance their trading capabilities on the Sponsor Platform; and (iii) in either case, Sponsor, Participants and third parties enter into agreements contemplated by Section 11(b).

-(c) Each Interface shall be designed, developed and established so as to ensure, to Enron's satisfaction, adequate security of Enron's information maintained in Sponsor's and Enron's Platform and transmitted over the Interfaces.
+(b) Each Interface shall be designed, developed and established so as to ensure, to Enron's reasonable satisfaction, adequate security of Enron's information maintained in Sponsor's and Enron's Platform and transmitted over the Interfaces.

-(d) The party responsible for establishing an Interface shall be responsible for operating and maintaining the Interface in accordance with and throughout the term of this Agreement.
-Each party agrees to cooperate with the other party, including by providing all information as shall be reasonably requested by such other party in connection with the development, operation and maintenance of the Interfaces provided by such other party.
-In addition, Sponsor will give Enron reasonable notice of, and an opportunity to discuss, any proposed or scheduled modifications to any aspect of the Sponsor Platform that could reasonably be expected to interfere with or disrupt the continued reliability and operations of the Interfaces.
+(c) The party responsible for establishing an Interface shall operate and maintain such Interface during the Term in accordance with this Agreement.
+Each party agrees to cooperate with the other party in connection with the development, operation and maintenance of the Interfaces provided by such other party, including by providing all information as shall be reasonably requested by such other party.
+Sponsor will give Enron reasonable notice of, and an opportunity to discuss, any proposed or scheduled modifications to any aspect of the Designated Platform that could reasonably be expected to interfere with or disrupt the continued reliability and operations of the Interfaces.
+Enron will give Sponsor reasonable notice of, and an opportunity to discuss, any proposed or scheduled modifications to any aspect of the Enron Platform that could reasonably be expected to interfere with or disrupt the continued reliability and operations of the Interfaces.

-(e) Sponsor agrees to provide, at Sponsor’s expense, accurate matching (“mapping”) through the ID Interface of the Specified Products with the prices posted by Enron for such products.
+(d) Sponsor agrees to provide, at Sponsor’s expense, accurate matching (“mapping”) through the ID Interface of the Specified Products with the prices posted by Enron for such products.
 Each party shall promptly notify the other party of any mapping errors.
 Sponsor shall be solely responsible for the accuracy of such mapping.

-5. Execution of Transactions.
+6. Execution of Transactions.